sbmlteam/sbml-test-suite/cases/stochastic/README.txt

 Please see the user guide in the file "dsmts-userguide.pdf" in this directory for more information about the DSMTS.

+---------------------------------
+4. LICENSE AND DISTRIBUTION TERMS
+---------------------------------

+The DSMTS is licensed under the GNU LGPL by the original authors (Evans, Gillespie, Wilkinson).

 If you use DSMTS, please make sure to cite the paper by the original
 authors:

   Evans, T. W., Gillespie, C. S., Wilkinson, D. J. (2008) The SBML discrete stochastic models test suite, Bioinformatics, 24:285-286.

----------------------------------
-3. LICENSE AND DISTRIBUTION TERMS
----------------------------------

-The DSMTS is licensed under the GNU LGPL by the original authors (Evans, Gillespie, Wilkinson).